8.5. Functions in Assembly

 }

-We compile the code with the -m32
+We compile the code with the -m32 flag and use objdump -d to view the

 underlying assembly.
 The latter command outputs a pretty big file that contains

 a lot of information that we don’t need.
-Use less
+Use less and the search

-functionality to extract the adder
+functionality to extract the adder, assign, and main functions:

 804840d <assign>: 804840d: 55 push %ebp 804840e: 89 e5 mov %esp,%ebp 8048410: 83 ec 10 sub $0x10,%esp 8048413: c7 45 fc 28 00 00 00 movl $0x28,-0x4(%ebp) 804841a: 8b 45 fc mov -0x4(%ebp),%eax 804841d: c9 leave 804841e: c3 ret 0804841f <adder>: 804841f: 55 push %ebp 8048420: 89 e5 mov %esp,%ebp 8048422: 83 ec 10 sub $0x10,%esp 8048425: 8b 45 fc mov -0x4(%ebp),%eax 8048428: 83 c0 02 add $0x2,%eax 804842b: c9 leave 804842c: c3 ret 0804842d <main>: 804842d: 55 push %ebp 804842e: 89 e5 mov %esp,%ebp 8048433: 83 ec 20 sub $0x14,%esp 8048436: e8 d2 ff ff ff call 804840d <assign> 804843b: e8 df ff ff ff call 804841f <adder> 8048440: 89 44 24 1c mov %eax,0xc(%esp) 8048444: 8b 44 24 1c mov 0xc(%esp),%eax 8048448: 89 44 24 04 mov %eax,0x4(%esp) 804844c: c7 04 24 f4 84 04 08 movl $0x80484f4,(%esp) 8048453: e8 88 fe ff ff call 80482e0 <printf@plt> 8048458: b8 00 00 00 00 mov $0x0,%eax 804845d: c9 leave 804845e: c3 ret